 Day 1 In Munich: Start With A Guided Bike Tour

-During my four-day stay in Munich, I tried a guided bike tour (with MikeBike Tours) and a Vespa tour (with MunichByVespa) and found both of them an ideal way to cover all major highlights in the town on a fast-track.
-Though public transportation is also very effective in Munich, these two options were quicker, convenient and much hassle-free for the first time travellers.
+During my 4 day Munich itinerary, I tried a guided bike tour (with MikeBike Tours) and a Vespa tour and found them both an ideal way to cover major tourist highlights in the city on a fast track.

 Drink Your Second Beer At Viktualienmarkt